btinworth/KoboCloud/README.md

 - pCloud
 - Box

-There are many more - see https://rclone.org/docs/ for the full list.
+There are many more - see <https://rclone.org/docs> for the full list.

-## <a name="installation"></a>Installation
+## Installation

-Download the latest `KoboRoot.tgz` from the Release page (or using [this direct link](https://github.com/marklar423/KoboCloud-rclone/releases/tag/latest)).
+Download the latest `KoboRoot.tgz` from the latest Build action, from [this page](https://github.com/btinworth/KoboCloud/actions/workflows/build.yml).

 Copy it into the Kobo device: